-Additional medical events reported with other formulations of betaxolol include allergic reactions, decreased corneal sensitivity, corneal punctuate staining which may appear in dendritic formations, edema and anisocoria.
+Additional medical events reported with other formulations of betaxolol include allergic reactions, decreased corneal sensitivity, corneal punctate staining which may appear in dendritic formation, edema and anisocoria.

 Oral Beta-Adrenergic Receptor Inhibitors

-Patients who are receiving a beta-adrenergic receptor inhibitor orally and BETOPTIC S® Ophthalmic Suspension 0.25% should be observed for a potential additive effect either on the intraocular pressure or on the known systemic effects of beta blockade.
+Patients who are receiving a beta-adrenergic receptor inhibitor orally and Betoptic S Ophthalmic Suspension 0.25% should be observed for a potential additive effect either on the IOP or on the known systemic effects of beta blockade.

 Concomitant Adrenergic Psychotropic Drugs